South Australia: cremation, burial and memorial services

 - Installing dual flush cisterns where appropriate

 - Using low water use plants in garden developments

 - Installing subsurface irrigation wherever possible.

 The new operations complex provides for the capture of rainwater to supplement irrigations needs.
 Further opportunities to capture and reuse storm water remain under investigation.

-Implementation of simple, effective measures has reduced waste going to landfill by nearly 95%.
+Waste: Implementation of simple, effective measures has reduced waste going to landfill by nearly 95%.
 This also represents a substantial cost reduction at a time when waste disposal fees are escalating.
 Measures include: